 Alternative Spring Breaks

-Opportunities for flexing one's "community building muscles" occurs not only in the Yonkers and greater NYC when classes are in session, but also during spring break, where students can venture to communities outside the metro area.
-Through the Office of Community Partnerships, students who take part in SLC's alternate spring break trip live cooperatively for a week while working with a local non-profit to complete a project.
+Opportunities for flexing one's "community building muscles" occur in the Yonkers and greater NYC area when classes are in session, but also during spring break, where students can venture to communities outside the metro area.
+Through the Office of Community Partnerships, students who take part in SLC's alternate spring break trips live cooperatively for a week while working with a local non-profit to complete a project.
 The work during the week can range from framing a house with a Habitat for Humanity Chapter to gardening on a communal farm.
-To get to that point, however, students meet regularly together to bond, establish principles for community living, and fundraise to support the trip.
+To get to that point, throughout the prior semester students meet regularly to bond, to establish principles for community living, and to fundraise to support the trip.

 Organization of Trip

 The selected cohort of students play an integral role in designing one of two trips sponsored by the Office of Community Partnerships each year.
 With an advisor in Community Partnerships, student leaders choose a viable community site and craft a budget based off the prices for housing, transportation, food, and miscellaneous costs.
 These decisions have implications for the group, as they are required to generate the money for these programs through various fundraising efforts.

 Each trip, while different in terms of work and location, can follow a certain set of expectations.
 The days are full with on-site work and can start reasonably early (8:30 or 9 a.m.) and go the entirety of the day (4:30 or 5 p.m.).
 This does leave some time in the evenings for group bonding, relaxation, and reflection.
 The principle focus of the week, however, is in performing and accomplishing the tasks set out by the community organization.